 Most office suites will include other programs too.
 Note-taking software, accounts packages, database systems, customer relationship management software, graphics, design and desktop publishing packages may all be included.

 Office suites are designed so their individual components function well together.
-For instance, you can create graphs in a spreadsheet then copy them to a presentation, or easily send out documents for review by email.
+For instance, you can create graphs in a spreadsheet then copy them to a presentation, or share documents for review via an online collaboration tool.

 Types of office suite